duffhause/SHARConditionalConditions/README.md

 ## Condition Types
 ### Damage
 Condition to make it so you can't destory your own car
+### Follow Condition
+Condition to make it so you must stay within a distance of a follow car
 ### Keep Barrel
 Condition to make it so you must not lose the nuclear waste barrel in level 7
 ### Out of Bounds